KTOK

-KTOK (1000 AM) is a commercial radio station in Oklahoma City and airs a talk radio format.
-It is owned by iHeartMedia, Inc., and licensed as iHM Licenses, LLC.
-The studios and offices are in the 50 Penn Place Building on the northwest side of Oklahoma City.
+KTOK (1000 AM) is a commercial radio station in Oklahoma City and airs a news/talk format.
+It is owned by iHeartMedia, Inc., with the license held by iHM Licenses, LLC.
+KTOK and its sister stations, KGHM, KJYO, KOKQ, KTST and KXXY-FM, have offices and studios at 6525 North Meridian Avenue on the Northwest side of Oklahoma City.

-KTOK transmits 5,800 watts, using a directional antenna at all times, with a three to five-tower array.
+KTOK's power is 5,800 watts.
+It uses a directional antenna with a three to five-tower array.
 Because AM 1000 is a clear channel frequency reserved for Class A WMVP in Chicago, KNWN in Seattle and XEOY in Mexico City, KTOK's nighttime signal must protect those stations.
-The transmitter is located in Moore, Oklahoma, off NE 25th Street.
-KTOK programming is also heard on co-owned KXXY's HD radio secondary channel and on the iHeartRadio app.
+The transmitter is in Moore, Oklahoma, off NE 25th Street.
+KTOK programming is also heard on co-owned 96.1 KXXY's HD2 subchannel and on the iHeartRadio app.

 Programming

-KTOK has one local talk host each weekday, Lee Matthews.
-The rest of the weekday schedule is made up of nationally syndicated conservative talk shows, mostly from co-owned Premiere Networks.
-They include The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+The weekday schedule is made up of nationally syndicated conservative talk shows, mostly from co-owned Premiere Networks.
+They include Your Morning Show with Michael DelGiorno, The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Jesse Kelly Show, Our American Stories with Lee Habeeb and Coast to Coast AM with George Noory.

 Weekends feature programs on money, health, home repair, real estate and guns.
 Some weekend shows are paid brokered programming.
-Syndicated weekend shows include The Weekend with Michael Brown, Sunday Nights with Bill Cunningham and Somewhere in Time with Art Bell.
-Most hours begin with world and national news from Fox News Radio.
+Syndicated weekend shows include At Home with Gary Sullivan, Rich DeMuro on Tech, Tom Gresham's Gun Talk, The Weekend with Michael Brown, Armstrong & Getty, Sunday Nights with Bill Cunningham and Bill Handel on the Law.
+Most hours begin with an update from Fox News Radio.

 KTOK, along with the other iHeart stations in Oklahoma City, simulcasts audio of KFOR-TV if a tornado warning is issued within the Oklahoma City metro area.
+KFOR-TV channel 4 is Oklahoma City's NBC Network affiliate.